-Cash used for investing activities in the quarter decreased to \$26.5 million compared to \$34.5 million last year.
-The purchase of property and equipment in the quarter was largely related to investments in Top Markets, staff housing and the completion of an air base in Thompson, Manitoba.
-Last year was higher because of the purchase of aircraft in the third quarter.
-The increase in intangible assets in the quarter is related to the acquisition of a pharmacy and the timing of expenditures for the implementation of new point-of-sale and merchandise management systems.
-On a year-to-date basis, cash used in investing activities decreased \$58.4 million due to the acquisitions of RTW and NSA last year and the purchase of aircraft as previously noted.
+Cash used for investing activities in the quarter decreased to \$13.3 million compared to \$40.0 million last year.
+The purchase of property and equipment in the quarter was largely related to investments in Top Markets.
+Investing activities in the quarter last year was higher due to the purchase of aircraft and equipment to expand the number of stores serviced by NSA.
+For the year, cash used in investing activities decreased \$85.1 million due to the acquisitions of RTW and NSA last year and the purchase of aircraft as previously noted.
 Further information on the RTW and NSA acquisitions is provided in Note 18 to the Company's Interim Condensed Consolidated Financial Statements.
 Further information on planned capital expenditures is included in the Outlook section.

-Cash flow provided by financing activities in the quarter was \$8.9 million compared to cash provided from financing activities of \$8.0 million last year.
-The net change in long-term debt in the quarter is due to changes in amounts drawn on the Company's revolving loan facilities.
-For the year-to-date, cash provided by financing activities decreased \$45.0 million compared to last year mainly due to the issuance of \$100.0 million in senior notes last year.
+Cash flow used in financing activities in the quarter was \$51.6 million compared to \$42.9 million last year.
+The net change in longterm debt in the guarter is due to changes in amounts drawn on the Company's revolving loan facilities.
+For the year, cash used in financing activities decreased \$53.7 million compared to last year mainly due to the issuance of \$100.0 million in senior notes last year.
+The increase in interest paid is mainly due to the timing of interest payments on the \$100.0 million senior notes.
 Further information on long-term debt is provided in the Sources of Liquidity section and in Note 9 to the Company's Interim Condensed Consolidated Financial Statements.